dtapuska/useractivation/README.md

 # JS API for querying User Activation
 An explainer to define ability to query the state of [user activation](https://html.spec.whatwg.org/multipage/interaction.html#activation).

+## Motivation

+Exposing the primitives that the user agent has are necessary to implement specific behaviors.
+For example if an iframe asks a parent window to resize itself, the parent way wish to check that a current user activation is active.
+This approach very much mirrors the state of information available to the user agent when checking state for requesting fullscreen.

 ## Abstract

 Currently there are ways to determine if a user gesture is active: